sgod1/cplab/cp4ba-cr.md

 Cloupak foundational pattern is *always* required by other patterns.<br/>

-Installation configuration script is smart about required and optional components and their dependencies.<br/>
+Installation configuration script is smart about *required and optional components and their dependencies*.<br/>

 #### Patterns Knowlege Base
 We can define knowledge base for patterns and their dependencies that we can view and query.<br/>